 - Crazy Bulk HGH-X2

-The bottom line on injectable vs. non-injectable HGH: The only proven, long-term solution for patients with GHD is regular injections of somatropin (using one of the FDA-approved brands listed previously).
-Oral HGH pills and other medications available over-the-counter do not meet the same rigorous safety and efficacy standards as FDA-approved somatropin for injection.
+The bottom line on injectable vs. non-injectable HGH: The only proven, long-term solution for patients with GHD is regular injections of somatropin (using one of the medically approved brands listed previously).
+Oral HGH pills and other medications available over-the-counter do not meet the same rigorous safety and efficacy standards as approved somatropin for injection.